JasmnC/python_concepts/notes.md

 - many-many: many records link to many records -> need a intermediate/junction table

 What are transactions and isolation levels?
 Explain the problems each isolation level solves.
+1. Read uncommited: lowest level, can see changes made by other transactions -> cause dirty read, non repratable reads, phantom reads
+2. Read committed -> only see changes by other committed reads, solves dirty read
+3. Repeatable reads -> gurantee transaction will see same data throughtout its duration, eliminates non-repeatable read
+4. Serializeable -> highest level, all transactions executed sequentially, no phantom reads

 What's the difference between PRIMARY KEY, UNIQUE, and FOREIGN KEY constraints?